João Emir: Tai Po

 On 31 December 2018, it was announced that Pegasus had reached an agreement with Tai Po to swap Emir in exchange for David Lazari.

 Eastern

 On 17 July 2019, Emir signed for Eastern.

 Tai Po

 On 8 August 2022, Emir returned to Tai Po.

+International career

+On 30 April 2024, it was announced that Emir had received his HKSAR passport after giving up his Brazilian passport, making him eligible to represent Hong Kong internationally.